JivkoSp/WireChat-v2/WireChat/Docs/dev-run-prerequisites.md

 # Run locally

-For local development it is more convenient to use the Docker deployment with a selection of components from the integration, data storage and observability categories, while the .NET services could be ran in the IDE
+For local development it is more convenient to use the Docker deployment with a selection of components from the integration, data storage and observability categories.

 # Certificates